leahvelleman/sabelotodo/README.md

 Depending on your Postgresql installation, you may also need to export local environment variables.
 By default, Sabelotodo tries to create test databases using the username `postgres`, no password, and no specified port or host.
-To override these defaults, export these environment variables.
+To override these defaults, export the following environment variables.
 ```
 export DB_HOST=localhost
 export DB_PORT=5432
 export DB_USER=<your postgres username>
 export DB_PASSWORD=<your db password>
 ```
+#### Linux
 On Linux, do not set the DB_HOST and DB_PORT env variables.
 Create a superuser as the DB_USER which matches the username of the user that runs the tests.